robertbaker13/phase-0-handbook/coding-references/driver-code.md

 p divide_number(8920, 34) == 262.35294

 ```

 If you run this code, it will return false.
+This tells us that our expected output (262.35294) is not what is ACTUALLY being output.
+Now we can see what is being output, by removing or commenting out the '== 262.35294' and from there we can change how our method works to reach the desired output.

+Generally, you want to write tests for all of the